Back to Delaware

 Passed 6/30/25

-Plain English: The amendment changes a number in the bill and adds a new member from the Department of Natural Resources and Environmental Control to the Housing Department Task Force.
+Plain English: This amendment changes a number in the bill from 8 to 9 and officially adds the Secretary of the Department of Natural Resources and Environmental Control as a member of the housing task force.

-• Adds a new member, the Secretary of the Department of Natural Resources and Environmental Control or their designee, to the task force.
+• A new rule is added after line 23 to include the Secretary of the Department of Natural Resources and Environmental Control (or their representative) as a task force member.

 Bill History